VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Experimental Results and Evaluation

 \subsection{Statistical Significance Analysis}

+We analyse the Adult sweep in detail first, then confirm the effect across all seven datasets.
 We perform paired statistical tests on the 11 $(k,\text{F1})$ and 11 $(k,\text{WD})$ data points in Table~\ref{tab:k_sweep}.
 Since we are working with a small sample size $n = 11$ and we do not know whether the data are normally distributed, we use the Wilcoxon Signed-Rank test instead of a paired $t$-test.